Evacuation orders lifted and portion of Garden State Parkway reopens as crews battle New Jersey wildfire

 By Taylor Romine, Taylor Ward and Mary Gilbert, CNN

-(CNN) — Weather conditions are improving Wednesday as firefighters continue to battle a large wildfire that burned more than 8,500 acres in southern New Jersey on Tuesday, prompted more than 3,000 evacuations and briefly shut down part of the Garden State Parkway.
+(CNN) — Weather conditions are improving Wednesday as firefighters continue to battle a wildfire that’s burned more than 11,500 acres in southern New Jersey since it ignited on Tuesday, prompted more than 3,000 evacuations and briefly shut down part of the Garden State Parkway.

-The fire started in the Greenwood Forest Wildlife Management Area of Ocean County Tuesday morning and 10% has been contained, the New Jersey Forest Fire Service said.
+The fire started in the Greenwood Forest Wildlife Management Area of Ocean County Tuesday morning and was 30% contained as of Wednesday morning, the New Jersey Forest Fire Service said.
 The cause is under investigation.

 Acting New Jersey Gov. Tahesha Way declared a state of emergency for Ocean County due to the wildfire Wednesday morning.
 “At this time, we have no loss of life and no homes have been harmed,” Way said in a post on X.